 I have been on Verapamil, it helps a little.
 My doctor thinks it would work better if I had symptoms of Meniere’s Disease.
 I do have a sway to me.

 Treatments for me up until this point have not been successful.
 Things do not work for me long-term.
-At this point I would be grateful if something worked for me short-term.
-As my symptoms got worse I would get more diagnosis and more medications.
+At this point, I would be grateful if something worked for me short term.
+As my symptoms got worse I would get more diagnoses and more medications.
 I started to get confused as to whether my worsening symptoms were the result of side effects from these medications or new manifestations.

 If this story sounds familiar to you and you are also searching for answers, this article will present one possible answer for you.
 That your symptoms are being caused by cervical neck instability and physical problems in your cervical spine manifesting themselves in vestibular migraine and spontaneous dizziness.
 Let’s look at supportive research.

 “No objective tests, imaging or audiologic, have been shown to reliably diagnose this condition”

 This is the introduction to a paper from doctors at the Department of Otolaryngology, George Washington University Medical Faculty Associates.
 It was published in July 2021 in the journal Otolaryngologic clinics of North America.
 (1) If you feel that your doctor does not understand your condition, it may be because your doctor does not understand your diagnosis and why he or she is prescribing medications that may (hopefully) or may not work.